PROJECT PARTNER: Jeffco Public Schools

 After the property was purchased by the Jefferson County School District, it was remodeled and expanded into an in-residence outdoor education laboratory school.
 Today, the school serves sixth-graders throughout the entire Jefferson County system.
 Every school in the District sends its sixth-graders for one week during the school year.
 The students, and their teachers, live on-site for a week, participating in a curriculum of environmental studies, ecology, wildlife, geology, history and astronomy.

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve this active educational facility.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve this active educational facility.

 - Remove porch roofing to access deteriorated porch wall logs; alter rebuild – 15%